 - 6 pcs Paver base for drainage under the posts.

-- 4’ long steel rebar – to mark the center point
+- 4’ long steel rebar – to mark the centre point

 - Stain or water seal – for the structure